textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Get available sender settings

-Get all available sender setting options which could be used in \&quot;from\&quot; parameter of POST messages method.
+Get all available sender setting options which can be used in the \&quot;from\&quot; parameter of the POST messages method.

 ### Example
 ```java